Could You Be Affected by a University Covid Breach of Contract?

 Early 2026

-What do we know about university breach of contract?
+What do we know about university covid scandal?

 • Affected students feel their degrees aren’t worth the cost, leaving them at a disadvantage when job hunting.